-I am not one who spends a lot of time in museums, unless they are sports museums.
-I generally don't spend a lot of time trying to ascertain the deeper meaning of art.
 Pablo Picasso is regarded as one of the greatest and most influential artists of the 20th century; he co-founded the avant-garde art movement known as cubism.
-Not everyone has an appreciation for his works, as it often isn't what some people consider art.
+Not everyone has an appreciation for his work, as it often isn't what some people consider art.

-Freshman forward Jamel Artis, didn't score a single point against Wake Forest on Saturday afternoon.
+Freshman forward Jamel Artis didn't score against Wake Forest on Saturday afternoon.
 In fact, he didn't even play a particularly good game; he registered three rebounds and one assist in 12 minutes of play.
-But he also turned the ball over three times and committed two fouls.
+He also turned the ball over three times and committed two fouls.

 Like Picasso, it takes more than just a glance at the box score to see that when Artis was on the floor, Pitt was able to run some pretty creative offensive sets.

 It put a lot pressure on how the defense would handle the high screen-and-rolls set by Zanna and/or Artis.
-Without help on the back line, and because no Panther player was in either corner, switching on the screen-and-roll would result in a footrace between a guard/forward against a frontcourt player of Wake Forest to the basket.
+Without help on the back line, and because no Panther player was in either corner, switching on the screen-and-roll would result in a footrace between a guard/forward against an opposing frontcourt player to the basket.

-While Artis looked like a true freshman at times against Wake Forest; his presence allowed Pitt to run some creative sets that we don't always get to see.
+While Artis looked like a true freshman at times against the Demon Deacons, his presence allowed Pitt to run some creative sets that we don't always get to see.
 I wrote in a prior article, that I was impressed with how head coach Jamie Dixon was maximizing the potential of his roster this season.
-Seeing creative 4-out sets from the Panthers, which we haven't seen a ton of in past seasons, certainly reaffirms that.
+Seeing creative four-out sets from the Panthers, which we haven't seen a ton of in past seasons, certainly reaffirms that.

-Artis is shooting 43.5% on his 2-point jumpers this season, second on the team to Wright; 45.1% of his shot attempts are 2-point jumpers, also second on the team to Wright - per Hoops Math.
+Artis is shooting 43.5% on his two-point jumpers this season, second on the team to Wright; 45.1% of his shot attempts are two-point jumpers, also second on the team to Wright - per Hoop-Math.

 Important because it didn't allow a Wake Forest defender to come from the corner to challenge the shot or try and take a charge.
 Any defender helping from the wing would more than likely have to go over-the-top to try and make a play on the ball, and more than likely, pick up a foul.